 Composition of the Universe - about 2/3 Dark Energy, about 1/3 Dark Matter, only about a few percent "ordinary" matter.

-Shape of the Universe - flat.
+Shape of the Universe - flat in three dimensions.
 The sum of the Dark Energy, Dark Matter and "ordinary" matter is exactly right, within observational uncertainty, to render the Universe flat.
 Theory suggests it is essentially exactly flat.